cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I'm randomly crashing!

 You probably don't have enough paged RAM.
 Skyrim is very badly optimized.
 Try increasing your pagefile size.
 Refer to the primary README document for details.

+### My framerate is bad!
+Like, really terrible!

+There is a "Performance Profile" you can use to adjust the list for midrange PC's available from my Discord server linked elsewhere in this document, created courtesy of my team member **@Sparr.** Consider installing it to reduce the performance impact of the list.
+There are also more detailed steps you can take to tweak the list to your liking.

+I am sorry to be the bearer of bad news, but low-end PC's and laptops will not be able to run the list effectively.
+Game scripting is tied to framerate and tends to break when FPS dips below 30 for extended periods of time.

+If you notice that your framerate is fine except right before you enter or after you exit combat, try dismissing Vilja from your party.
+She processes a lot of the surrounding area with her AI and quite frankly is a bit too CPU bound for this list.

+I aim to correct both of these concerns in a coming update.

 ### As soon as I start the game in the main "overworld" everybody starts spinning around and collapsing at the speed of light!